12 Reasons Why You’re Not Losing Weight While Breastfeeding

 • Increase your amount of postpartum exercise.

-Reducing your cortisol and increasing your adiponectin might help you lose weight faster while breastfeeding.
-Remember, there isn’t anything you can do to reduce prolactin while you are breastfeeding, so some additional weight might come off once you stop breastfeeding.
+Remember, there isn’t anything you can do to reduce prolactin while you are breastfeeding, so some additional weight might come off once you stop breastfeeding

 4. Breastfeeding Calories

-Did you know that breastfeeding burns calories?
 Breastfeeding women burn about 500 extra calories per day.
-This extra calorie burn kickstarts your metabolism (this is why you feel hungry all of the time while breastfeeding!).
+This extra calorie burn kickstarts your metabolism (this is why you always feel hungry while breastfeeding!).

 For some women, burning these extra calories is enough to lose weight gradually.

-For me, I gradually lost weight right after delivery while I was breastfeeding despite eating A LOT.
-I never counted calories, but I know I was eating more than 500 extra calories a day.
-Despite this, my metabolism was on hyperdrive for the first few months and I lost weight without really thinking about it.
+I never counted calories, but I knew I ate more than 500 extra calories daily.
+Despite this, my metabolism was hyperdrive for the first few months, and I lost weight without thinking about it.

-Does this sound too good to be true?
 Well, it was.
-When I went back to work (I was pumping more and breastfeeding less), I started to put on weight that was impossible to lose.
+When I went back to work (I was pumping more and breastfeeding less), I started gaining weight that was impossible to lose.

 5. Burning Too Many Calories

-When you burn too many calories, your body compensates by slowing down your metabolism and holding on to fat stores.
+When you burn too many calories, your body compensates by slowing your metabolism and holding on to fat stores.

-If you’re aggressively exercising–or just chasing a baby and toddler around 😝– you might need to increase your daily calorie intake.
+If you’re aggressively exercising–or just chasing a baby and toddler around ?– you might need to increase your daily calorie intake.

 6. Having A Calorie Deficit

-Just like burning too many calories through breastfeeding and exercise can lead to your body going into “starvation mode.”
+Burning too many calories through breastfeeding and exercise can lead to your body going into “starvation mode.”

 Even if you aren’t physically burning a lot of calories during the day, make sure you know how many calories you should be eating in a day (don’t forget to factor in the calories you burn while breastfeeding), and eat your daily recommended amount to avoid confusing your body into thinking it is starving.
-Use a calorie calculator like this one from the Mayo Clinic.

 7. Eating Too Many Calories

-If you’re eating too many calories, you might slow your weight loss efforts or even put on weight while breastfeeding.
+If you’re eating too many calories, you might slow your weight loss efforts or even put on weight while breastfeeding

 8. You Aren’t Eating Frequently

-Eating smaller meals more frequently is the key to a fast metabolism.
-While you’re breastfeeding it’s tricky finding time to eat regularly.
-If you don’t eat for extended periods of time (say 6 or more hours) your metabolism will slow down.
+While you’re breastfeeding, it’s tricky to find time to eat regularly.
+If you don’t eat for extended periods of time (say 6 or more hours), your metabolism will slow down.

 If you’re finding it difficult to cook and prepare meals while you are breastfeeding, stock up your fridge and pantry with grab-and-go options that are just as easy to grab as a bag of chips: